Updated on July 27, 2022 by Sarina Tariq

 Plastic stamps are not suitable with this method as heat is involved.

 If you have crochet lace this can be used to make impressions.
-Use your imagination and carve different stamps from erasers with an exacto knife or simply go through your junk box in the back of the cupboard for things you could use as stamps – this is how I found the locket.
+Use your imagination and carve different stamps from erasers with an exacto-blade or simply go through your junk box in the back of the cupboard for things you could use as stamps – this is how I found the locket.

 You need a water sprayer to mist the surface of the fabric.